hidglobal/digitalpersona-access-management-services/docs/was.md

   </tr>
   <tr>
   <td valign="top">userNameType</td>
   <td valign="top">The format of the user name provided in the userName parameter.
-See “User class” on <mark style="color:Red;">page 68</mark> for a detailed description of the userName formats.</td>
+See <A HREF="was.md#user-class">User class</A> for a detailed description of the userName formats.</td>
   </tr>
   <tr>
   <td valign="top">credentialId</td>